Peter Benjamin Graham: England

-Between 1947 and 1949, Graham lived and painted at The Abbey Arts Centre in New Barnet London, along with artists, Leonard French, James Gleeson, Douglas Green, Stacha Halpern, Grahame King, Inge King and Robert Klippel.
-During this time he also befriended the Irish 'folk' artist Gerald Dillon who lived nearby, and who introduced Graham to the visual languages of Picasso and Matisse.
+Between 1947 and 1949, Graham lived and painted at The Abbey Arts Centre in New Barnet, London, along with artists Leonard French, James Gleeson, Douglas Allan Green, Stacha Halpern, Grahame King, Inge King and Robert Klippel.
+During this time, he also befriended the Irish 'folk' artist Gerald Dillon who lived nearby and who introduced Graham to the visual languages of Picasso and Matisse.
 He exhibited in group shows at William Ohly's Berkeley Galleries, and the Contemporary Artists' Society in London.

 In 1948, Graham studied drawing under Bernard Meninsky at Central School of Art, London.
-But with his money running short, he decided to go back to work at Odhams Press, specialising in the inverted half-tone Dultgen process and masked colour separation until 1950.
+But with his money running short, he decided to go back to work at Odhams Press.
+He specialized in the inverted half-tone Dultgen process and masked colour separation until 1950.

-In 1950, Graham travelled through France and Italy before returning to Sydney under three-year contract to Australian Consolidated Press working as a specialist in colour separation.
+In 1950, Graham traveled through France and Italy before returning to Sydney under a three-year contract to Australian Consolidated Press working as a specialist in colour separation.